We at Marpac have a confession to make. The Dohm is actually not a white noise machine.

 There are other colors of noise, including brown noise (even more low-frequency than pink noise, like thunder rumbling), and blue noise (emphasizes the higher frequencies instead of the lower ones, like water hissing out of a spout).
 But pink noise has been found by many studies to be the most soothing background sound.
 Not only that, studies have shown that going to sleep listening to pink noise from a sound machine helps improve memory the next day, and could have long-lasting positive effects on memory and concentration.

 Often, other noise colors are lumped under the "white noise" umbrella, because it's a common term people understand, but the distinctions are important.
-Understanding what noise colors are helps you understand what color of noise is best for you.
+Understanding noise colors helps you understand what color of noise is best for you.